 We raised our right eyebrows.
 With perfect synchronicity (worthy of Olympic gold), we unstrapped our watches and threw them at the handless clock keeping spotless time on the brewery wall.

 She stretched her arms.
 A panel came undone.

 I watched, entranced, as the sky and her shoulder peeled, flapped, rolled under themselves.

-I pointed, climbed to my feet with slow determination.
-I brushed the mushrooms off my arms, still pointing to where her flap had flapped.
+I climbed to my feet with slow determination, brushed the mushrooms off my arms, pointed to where her flap had flapped.
 “That’s it.”

 “Glue.
 Don’t you see?”

 “It connects.
 Holds together the form and the function, the inter and the stitial.

 Her (detecting a faint trace of body odor): eyes rolled up into her armpit.